47 Pages Posted: 10 Jun 2014 Last revised: 1 Jul 2017

-We document that the accrual anomaly is mitigated for firms followed by experienced analysts, suggesting a positive link between analyst quality and stock price efficiency.
-We examine two channels through which analysts may improve price efficiency — the research and monitoring channels.
-We find analysts and investors respond more positively to the accrual component of earnings for firms followed by experienced analysts, consistent with the monitoring channel, whereby experienced analysts bring about better accrual quality.
-Direct examination of accrual quality confirms that firms followed by experienced analysts have higher accrual quality; this holds around exogenous events of broker mergers and closures.
+We document that the accrual anomaly is smaller for firms followed by experienced analysts, suggesting a positive association between analyst experience and stock price efficiency.
+We examine two channels through which analyst experience could affect price efficiency: research and monitoring.
+We find analysts and investors respond more positively to the accrual component of earnings for firms followed by more experienced analysts, consistent with the monitoring channel.
+We next test whether analyst experience is positively associated with higher quality accruals, consistent with the monitoring story.
+Using both propensity score matching and the exogenous closure of brokerages to control for potential endogeneity, we find that accrual quality is higher in firms followed by experienced analysts.
+Our results suggest that improved monitoring of financial reporting by experienced analysts can mitigate accrual mispricing.

 Keywords: Financial Analysts, Accrual Anomaly, Experience, Accrual Quality